electricimp/imp-central-impt/CommandsManual.md

 ### Project Files ###

-A Project file is a `*.impt.project` file located in a directory.
+A Project file is a `*.impt.project` file located in a given directory.
 Different directories may contain different Project files.
-One directory must contain only one Project file.
+A directory must contain only one Project file.

 Each Project file contains settings for a Project, an *impt* entity which links the source files in the current directory with a Device Group.
-A Project file references the linked Device Group (of the [types](#device-group-type) *development* or *pre-factory* only) and, correspondingly, the Product which contains that Device Group, devices assigned to the Device Group, Deployments created for that Device Group, etc.
+A Project file references the linked Device Group (of the [types](#device-group-type) *development* or *pre-factory* only) and, correspondingly, the Product which contains that Device Group, devices assigned to the Device Group, and Deployments created for that Device Group.

 A Project file may affect commands called from the directory where the file is located.
-Product, Device Group, Devices, Deployment, source files referenced by Project file may be assumed by a command when they are not specified explicitly.
+Product, Device Group, Devices, Deployment, and source code files referenced by Project file may be assumed by a command when they are not specified explicitly.

-### test configuration files ###
+### Test Configuration Files ###

-A test configuration file is a `*.impt.test` file located in a directory.
+A test configuration file is a `*.impt.test` file located in a given directory.
 Different directories may contain different test configuration files.
-One directory must contain only one test configuration file.
+A directory must contain only one test configuration file.

 Test configuration files contains settings to run unit tests that are created with the [*impUnit*](https://github.com/electricimp/impUnit) test framework and affect [Test Commands](#test-commands) only.

-## Commands Description ##
+## Command Description ##

 ### Authentication Commands ###